LoicBagnoud/principles_of_data_analytics/README.md

 >
 ### Python and Packages used
 >
-As mentioned before, in order to run this code, Python 3 will need to be installed on the machine you are using.
-You can get Python 3 from their official website here: https://www.python.org/downloads/
+To run this project, you'll need Python 3 installed on your machine.
+You can download the latest version from the official Python website: https://www.python.org/downloads/
+>
 Please make sure you follow the instructions outlined there.
 Additionally, this code uses several packages in order to achieve most of the tasks' objectives.
 It is expected that those are also properly downloaded and installed on your machine.
 >
-Instrutions are provided in each package below in order to install them but it is advisable to use Anaconda Distribution as it already contains most of these packages installed from the get go.
+Instrutions are provided in each package below in order to install them but it is advisable to use Anaconda Distribution as it already contains most of these packages pre-installed.
 You can download Anaconda Distribution from here: https://www.anaconda.com/download/success
 >
-Alternatively, a requirements txt file is also provided with all of the packages that have been used, should you wish to quickly reproduce he github environment by running `pip install -r requirements.txt` to get exactly the same packages used in the project.
+Alternatively, a requirements txt file is also provided with all of the packages that have been used, should you wish to quickly reproduce the github environment by running `pip install -r requirements.txt` to get exactly the same packages used in the project.
 >
 The following list are the packages used:

 #### Numpy
 >
 [Numpy](https://numpy.org/) provides support for large, multi-dimensional arrays and matrices, along with a wide range of mathematical functions to perform operations on them efficiently.
 It's the foundation for many scientific and data libraries, including Pandas and scikit-learn.
-For more informaation on how to install Numpy, please see the following: https://numpy.org/install/
+For more information on how to install Numpy, please see the following: https://numpy.org/install/
 >
 #### Pandas
 >